Table of Contents for: Christian code of conduct – unwritten behaviour

 The silent treatment will have the effect of undermining an individual’s confidence and encourage him/her to think of themselves as being permanently in the wrong.

-‘Ostracism and Church – further reflections’ by Stephen Parsons [i]
+‘Ostracism and Church – further reflections’ by Stephen Parsons.

 Over a period the inner sense of self-value will plummet and the individual will lose all his/her confidence and morale.”

-‘Ostracism and Church – further reflections’ by Stephen Parsons [i]
+‘Ostracism and Church – further reflections’ by Stephen Parsons.

-As a young Christian I was in an authoritarian church and they wouldn’t allow going out together with just the two people ‘dating’.
+As a young Christian, I was in an authoritarian church and they wouldn’t allow two people to go on a date.

 You may be able to guess the consequences of such ‘laws’!